Merge Rules

 Created Date: Most Recent The field group of the record created most recently is the group kept in the master record.
 No

-Keep All Values Selecting "Keep All Values" will ensure that all loser records' field group values are stored in a given long text area.
-After selecting, the rule has to be configured in the modal.
+Keep All Values All loser records' field group values are stored in a second field.
+After selecting this option, configure the details in the modal.

 Store additional values in Long Text Area

 Select a long text area field for storing the field group values of the loser records.
-It is recommended to create a dedicated field for each rule that stores values.

 Values to store